The impact of disruptive technology on products and production

 Not only people are almost continuously online, the same applies to systems.
 A smart thermostat measures when the temperature drops and will respond to this.
 It makes sure you arrive in a warm house in the evening and it can be controlled remotely.
 This is no different in a production environment.
 Machines can be connected with one another and with the cloud.
 The industrial Internet-of-Things (IIoT) not only enables to programme or control machines remotely, these machines can also exchange data with one another.

-IIoT is expected to boom in 2020.
+IIoT is expected to boom in the coming years.
 The results of the study show that the awareness about it is growing.
 Furthermore, the price of chips and sensors is decreasing drastically, which improves their implementation.
 Thanks to IIoT, actionable intelligence will become the new standard.

 However, we are still facing a number of thresholds impeding total market penetration.